Dancer Basic Guide

 In a vacuum where gear and skill level is equal the priority would be such:

-Dance partner does stack, so if you’re ever in a situation where you have two Dancers in a dungeon, you can partner each other.
+Dance Partner does stack, so if you’re ever in a situation where you have two Dancers in a dungeon, you should partner each other.

 There is also a Dance Partner calculator which you can use to determine exactly who the best value Dance Partner is.
 It can be found here.